JMJHOX/date-simplify/README.md

 # Version
 ## From Angular to javascript/Typescript
-This library was originally designed to be working for Angular 13, but now it has be re-design to be used by any project that has javascript or Typescrit.
+This library was originally designed to be working for Angular 13, but now it has be re-design to be used by any project that has javascript or Typescript.

 # Install
 You only have to install it using npm: